stegos/stegos-website/content/news/2019/10/hackathon-bounty.md

 The development team may be in touch to ask for more information or with requests to add files to your computer to monitor performance.

 Awards for finding bugs will be given at the discretion of our support and development teams, depending on the severity of the bug (the highest rewards will only be issued a few times during the bounty).

-## UPDATED: Daily Free Tokens

-**Task:** Claim free testSTG once a day.
-Come back on consecutive days to get more tokens.

-**Reward:** Jerry will send you a random reward of 100, 250, 500, 1000 or even 5000 testSTG.
-Come back on consecutive days to get a bonus multiplier of 10% for each day you've claimed!
-Don't miss a day or your multiplier will reset.

-**How to claim:** Send `/free` to the bounty bot once a day to claim your free tokens!

-Jerry will regularly send the current Top 10 to the Stegos Telegram groups, but you can also send `/leaderboard` to Jerry to see the current Top 10 scores at any time.
-Send Jerry `/me` to see your current score and rank.

 ## Bounty Bonuses